2020–21 UEFA Europa League: Teams

-Schedule
+Round and draw dates

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).
 The tournament would originally have started in June 2020, but was delayed to August due to the COVID-19 pandemic in Europe.
 The new schedule was announced by the UEFA Executive Committee on 17 June 2020.
 All qualifying matches, including the play-off round, were played as single leg matches, hosted by one of the teams decided by draw.
+Matches were typically played on Thursdays, but could also be played on Tuesdays or Wednesdays if there were scheduling conflicts.

 The group stage draw was originally to be held at the Stavros Niarchos Foundation Cultural Center in Athens, Greece, but UEFA announced on 9 September 2020 that it would be relocated to Nyon.

-Note: Matches could also be played on Tuesdays or Wednesdays instead of the regular Thursdays due to scheduling conflicts.

 The original schedule of the competition, as planned before the pandemic, was as follows (all draws were to be held at the UEFA headquarters in Nyon, Switzerland, unless stated otherwise).